TracyGJG/utilities/docs/ancillaries.md

 #### Subsequent calls

-- entityId - The Id of the entity to be retrieved from the map or created.
+- entityId: The Id of the entity to be retrieved from the map or created.
-- entityParams - An object containing additional paraeters required to create an entity. (optional)
+- entityParams: An object containing additional paraeters required to create an entity. (optional)

 ### Return Value